Anurag3703/Anurag3703/README.md

 ###

 <p align="left">A Teacher Room Booking System built with Spring Boot 🖥️, React ⚛️, RESTful APIs 🌐, and MySQL . <br>I led a team of 4 developers, improving resource allocation efficiency by 40% and handling 50+ bookings per week 📅.
-Designed a scalable backend with Spring JPA and a normalized database to ensure efficient query response times under 200ms. <br>You can explore the code and see how we ensured 90% code coverage ✅ and 95% bug resolution 🐛.<br>Repo: <a href="https://github.com/abrarzihan1/room-selection-app" target="_blank">room-selection-app</a></p>
+Designed a scalable backend with Spring JPA and a normalized database to ensure efficient query response times under 200ms. <br>You can explore the code and see how we ensured 90% code coverage ✅ and 95% bug resolution 🐛.</p>

 ###